Foehammer82/Grug/README.md

 ### Post-MVP Tasks

+- [ ] alternative attendance tracking (by user poll)
+    - as a user I expect to see a notification in discord that asks what day in the next n days work, I select all the ones that work. later, after other users have done the same I expect to get a poll with the days that work for everyone, I vote for 1, the winning date is picked and announced to everyone. or could possibly save a step if everyone picks a day that is the same, it just auto-selects the first day that everyone votes for Or just start with a discord poll tagging everyone with an option for every tuesday that month.
 - [ ] backup and recovery functionality
     - ability to back up to a dedicated directory that a user could map to a volume to handle backups and recovery
 - [ ] SMS Integration